learnbyexample/practice_python_projects/practice_python_projects.md

 ## Data cleansing

-Now that you know how to use `praw`, you'll start this project by getting the top level comments from two Reddit threads.
+Now that you've seen a basic example with the `praw` module, you'll start this project by getting the top level comments from two Reddit threads.
 These threads were used to conduct a poll about favorite speculative fiction written by women.
 From the raw data so obtained, author names have to be extracted.
 But the data format isn't always as expected.
 You'll use regular expressions to explore inconsistencies, remove unwanted characters from the names and ignore entries that couldn't be parsed in the format required.

 From [wikipedia: Data cleansing](https://en.wikipedia.org/wiki/Data_cleansing):

->Data cleansing or data cleaning is the process of detecting and correcting (or removing) corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.
-Data cleansing may be performed interactively with data wrangling tools, or as batch processing through scripting.
+>Data cleansing or data cleaning is the process of identifying and correcting (or removing) corrupt, inaccurate, or irrelevant records from a dataset, table, or database.
+It involves detecting incomplete, incorrect, or inaccurate parts of the data and then replacing, modifying, or deleting the affected data.
+Data cleansing can be performed interactively using data wrangling tools, or through batch processing often via scripts or a data quality firewall.

 ### Collecting data

-The two poll threads being analyzed for this project are [2019](https://www.reddit.com/r/Fantasy/comments/cib77j/the_rfantasy_top_female_authored_works_2019/) and [2021](https://www.reddit.com/r/Fantasy/comments/m20rd1/the_rfantasy_top_books_by_women_2021_edition/).
+The two poll threads being analyzed for this project are [2019](https://old.reddit.com/r/Fantasy/comments/cib77j/the_rfantasy_top_female_authored_works_2019/) and [2021](https://old.reddit.com/r/Fantasy/comments/m20rd1/the_rfantasy_top_books_by_women_2021_edition/).
 The poll asked users to specify their favorite speculative fictional books written by women, with a maximum of 10 entries.
-The voting comment was restricted to contain only book title and author(s).
+The voting comment was restricted to contain only book titles and authors.
 Any other discussion had to be placed under those entries as comments.

 The below program builds on the example shown earlier.
-A `tuple` object stores the voting thread *year* and *id* values.
-And then a loop goes over each entry and writes only the top level comments to respective output files.
+A `tuple` object stores the voting thread *year* and the corresponding *id* values.
+And then a loop goes over each entry and writes only the top level comments to the respective output files.

 ```python
 # save_top_comments.py